 Bulk-Loader im Vergleich: Vor- und Nachteile beliebter Modelle

-The manual filling of 35mm film savit money in the long run and allows for individual roll lengths – provided you have the right bulk loathe.
-We compare the technical features of the most common models and show which loathe suits which requirements.
+Manually loading 35mm film saves money in the long run and allows for custom roll lengths – provided you have the right bulk loader.
+We compare the technical features of the most common models and show which loader suits which needs.

-AP Bobinquick Junior: Compact metal body with counter and remaining film display
+AP Bobinquick Junior: compact metal body with counter and remaining film indicator

 Advantages:

-• Remaining film display displays remaining meters in bulk roll [6][27]
+• Remaining film indicator shows remaining meters on the bulk roll [6][27]

 • Robust metal construction with ASA/ISO marker [6][12]